-Adam Levine & Blake Shelton Talk Quitting ‘The Voice,’ Reveal Their Replacements
+Adam Levine, Blake Shelton Talk Quitting ‘The Voice,’ Reveal Their Replacements

 “Adam really cannot stand Miley because he thinks that she is the most obnoxious person ever,” a source claimed last year as The Voice feud rumors between Levine and Cyrus hit the headlines.
 “Adam does not really want to return if they bring Miley back.
 He is that over it.”

-Reports have also surfaced in recent weeks claiming that both Blake and Adam could be out for the upcoming season, potentially meaning Levine will never return, as speculation suggested that NBC could be planning an all-female version of The Voice with coaches Miley, Christina Aguilera, Jennifer Lopez and Celine Dion, though the network has not commented on the speculation.
+Reports have also surfaced in recent weeks claiming that both Blake and Adam could be out for the upcoming season, potentially meaning Levine will never return, as speculation suggested that NBC could be planning an all-female version of The Voice with coaches Miley, Christina Aguilera, Jennifer Lopez, and Celine Dion, though the network has not commented on the speculation.

 Do you think Adam Levine and Blake Shelton could quit The Voice after Season 12?
 What do you think of their possible replacement choices?